lawrennd/old_talks/_ai/includes/pigeonholing.md

 \notes{This allows for verification of car performance, as long as we can verify the individual components.
 However, it also implies that the AI systems we deploy are *fragile*.

-Our intelligent systems are composed by "pigeonholing" each indvidual task, then substituting with a machine learning model.}
+Our intelligent systems are composed by "pigeonholing" each individual task, then substituting with a machine learning model.}

 \newslide{Robust}